stevkan/webchat-in-development/README.md

 ### Running Web Chat in Development
 - Start your bot locally on your machine
-- Start up ngrok or Service Bus using port `3978`
+- Start up ngrok, Azure Service Bus Relay, or equivalent, using port `3978` to create a tunnel
-  - Update the bot registration's messaging endpoint with the ngrok or Service Bus generated endpoint (e.g. `https://j8dhs7elw.ngrok.io/api/messages`)
+  - Update the bot registration's messaging endpoint with the generated endpoint (ngrok example: `https://j8dhs7elw.ngrok.io/api/messages`)
 - Type `npm run watch` to run both servers concurrently
 - Navigate to [http://localhost:8000](http://localhost:8000) to test your bot and/or Web Chat